Directors

 BHP, 1998-99: CEO John Prescott was finally sacked on March 4, 1998 and chairman Jerry Ellis announced his early retirement on August 3, 1998 although he wasn't actually replaced by Don Argus until early in 1999 once he'd finished up as CEO of NAB.

 Commonwealth Bank, 2017-18: as the various scandals erupted over money laundering leading into the Hayne Royal Commission, chairman David Turner exited the board on December 31, 2016, and then new chair Catherine Livingstone announced the exit of CEO Ian Narev on October 2, 2017.
-Initially, it said he would be gone by Easter 2018 but he fully exited on after Matt Comyn was announced as his successor on January 29, 2018, effective April 9, although he didn't exit the board until April 18, meaning both leaders were gone within 16 months of each other.
+Initially, it said he would be gone by Easter 2018 but he fully exited after Matt Comyn was announced as his successor on January 29, 2018, effective April 9, although he didn't exit the board until April 18, meaning both leaders were gone within 16 months of each other.

 Lend Lease, 2002-03: Greg Clarke replaced David Higgins as CEO on December 9, 2002 and Jill Ker Conway was replaced by David Crawford as chairman on May 29, 2003.
 Chairman and CEO both gone within six months.
+More than 20 years later, they are still a mess.

 NAB, 2004: the foreign exchange crisis saw Charles Allen resign as chairman on February 16, 2004, just two weeks after CEO Frank Cicutto exited on February 2, so both departed in the same month and in less than 5 weeks after the $180 million unauthorised foreign exchange trading loss was disclosed on January 13, 2003.